 Weeping Willows have a lot of disease and insect problems.

 They do have a longer list than most trees.
-A disease called black canker can be particularly troublesome, and gypsy moths love willows.
-On the other hand, willows are also host trees to three pretty fabulous butterflies: the Mourning Cloak, Red-Spotted Purple, and Viceroy!
+A disease called black canker can be particularly troublesome – yet rare, and gypsy moths do love willows in addition to oaks, aspen, apple, sweetgum, speckled alder, basswood, gray paper birch, poplar and hawthorns.
+On the other hand, willows are also host trees to three pretty fabulous butterflies: the Mourning Cloak, Red-Spotted Purple, and Viceroy – so very worth the risks!

 Weeping Willows are short-lived.

-Compared to many other trees, the weeping willow are.
-You may get only 20 or 30 years out of a tree, or less, though with space to grow, abundant water, and a little luck, you could very well get 50 or more.
-The national champion, in Michigan, has a trunk 8½ feet thick.
-Now Willows grow fast, but that’s no youngster!
-If you like the idea of a quick screen, but want to plan long-term, you might think about planting a row of Weeping Willows in front of or behind a row of slower-growing, but longer-lived trees, like Oak.
-When the Oaks are big enough to do the job, the Willows can be removed.
+Compared to many other trees, the weeping willow are relatively short lived.
+You may get only 20 or 30 years out of a tree, or less, though with space to grow, abundant water, and a little luck, you could very well get 50 years or more out of your beloved willow tree.
+The national champion, in Michigan, has a trunk 8½ feet thick – imagine that.
+Now Willows grow very fast, but that’s no youngster right there!
+If you like the idea of a quick privacy screen, but want to plan long-term, here’s a tip.
+You might think about planting a row of Weeping Willows in front of or behind a row of slower-growing, but longer-lived trees, like Oak.
+When the Oaks are big enough to do the job, the Willows can be removed when they become old and no longer appealing in your landscape.

 No one will argue that Weeping Willows aren’t gorgeous, fast-growing, and kid-friendly.
 They might be tops in all these categories!
 But they aren’t for everyone.
-These aren’t trees for the small property, and they may not be in it for the long haul.
+These aren’t trees for the small property as their roots and large height and spread may become troublesome if not given room, and they may not be in it for the long haul.

 But when they’re well-sited and thriving?
 Perfection.